 Determining which driver is at fault for an accident requires an investigation of the collision.
 The investigation involves the review of all pieces of evidence that are available, such as photographs or video surveillance of the accident, testimony from any witnesses to the accident, and a digital reconstruction of the accident that incorporates all relevant factors, such as the rainy weather.

-If you were hurt in an auto accident because of a drunk, distracted, or otherwise reckless driver, you can call the Injury Law Firm of South Florida anytime at (954) 764-7377 – we’re available seven days a week, 24 hours a day.
+If you were hurt in an auto accident because of a drunk, distracted, or otherwise reckless driver, you can call The South Florida Injury Law Firm anytime at (954) 764-7377 – we’re available seven days a week, 24 hours a day.
 Complete our online form to get a free case evaluation and our team will assist with the legal aspects of your claim so you can focus on your health .
 Remember, the consultation is completely free!
 That means you don’t owe us anything until we recover for you.